aaronbieber/old-blog/source/_posts/2013-03-07-i-love-git-a-lot.markdown

 taken to using it for as much as possible.

 My latest thing is dotfiles.
-You know all of those preference and settings files that start to pile up in your Mac or Linux home directory, the ones that start with a period.
+You know all of those preference and settings files that start to pile up in your Mac or Linux home directory?
+Rhe ones that start with a period?
 For a while I had been keeping the longer, more important ones on github.com, which is really helpful when using a new computer or reinstalling your OS from scratch.